When: 11 May 2017 – 3 June 2017

 Where: Blacktown Arts Centre, 78 Flushcombe Road, Blacktown

 Garage Barbershop culminated in an exhibition at Blacktown Arts Centre, sharing photographic portraiture and urban reportage from acclaimed photographer Harold David alongside video interviews with barbershop regulars.
-You’ll also be able to get your ‘check up from the neck up’ with the barbers providing on site cuts by appointment.
+Plus an onsite, working barbershop offering ‘check ups from the neck up’.

 Visitors can make an appointment for a free cut, fade or shave by Charles Lomu and the ‘Original 5’ every Thursday during the exhibition.